Dual-Tree LLM-Enhanced Negative Sampling for Implicit Collaborative Filtering: Introduction

-Recently, large language models (LLMs) have been increasingly adopted in recommender systems due to their strong understanding and reasoning capabilities.
+Recently, large language models (LLMs) have been increasingly adopted in recommender systems due to their strong language understanding, instruction-following, and semantic discrimination capabilities.
 Prior work largely falls into two lines based on the information sources leveraged by LLMs: (1) text-based approaches~\cite{wei2024llmrec, ren2024rlmrec} that use LLMs as semantic encoders or profile generators to enrich user/item representations and fuse or align them with CF-based ID embeddings, but they heavily depend on textual metadata; and (2) ID-only approaches~\cite{li2024e4srec, chen2025llm4idrec, zhang2024bin4llm} that treat item IDs as tokens and use LLMs as backbone recommenders to learn users’ sequential preferences via instruction-based fine-tuning, but they incur considerable training costs.
-Although LLMs have been shown to improve recommendation performance, their application to negative sampling remains largely underexplored.
-Among the limited studies, HNLMRec~\cite{zhao2025HNLMRec} injects user/item profiles and CF signals into prompts and fine-tunes an LLM to generate hard-negative embeddings.
-However, such LLM-based design faces the following limitations: (1) \textbf{text dependency}, as they rely on textual metadata (e.g., titles/descriptions) to construct prompts or semantic constraints; (2) \textbf{fine-tuning dependency}, since supervised fine-tuning (even with LoRA) still requires forward passes through the entire LLM and backpropagation to optimize the adapter parameters, incurring non-trivial training cost; moreover, results reported in HNLMRec suggest that, without fine-tuning, its LLM-based negative embedding-generation sampler does not outperform state-of-the-art samplers.
+Although LLMs have improved recommendation performance, their use in negative sampling remains underexplored.
+Among limited studies, HNLMRec~\cite{zhao2025HNLMRec} injects user/item profiles and CF signals into prompts, and fine-tunes an LLM to generate negative embeddings.
+However, this design still suffers from two limitations: (1) \textbf{text dependency}, as it relies on textual metadata (e.g., titles/descriptions) for prompts or semantic constraints; and (2) \textbf{fine-tuning dependency}, since supervised fine-tuning (even with LoRA) still requires forward passes through the entire LLM and backpropagation to optimize the adapter parameters, incurring non-trivial training cost.
+Moreover, HNLMRec reports that without fine-tuning, its LLM-based negative sampler fails to outperform state-of-the-art samplers.